 Strengthen Your Core to Strengthen Your Back

 When your abdominal muscles are strong, these muscles act as a girdle for your back.
 A well-tone tummy isn't just for looks; it's also about keeping your back in good working order.
 Tighter abs equal a more muscular back.

 The following video is an easy 2-minute ab workout.

 Wikipedia.com had this to say about prolonged sitting:

 "Spending many hours sitting each day is related to raised mortality and CVD risk regardless of total physical activity.
 Inflammatory and metabolic risk factors partly explain this relationship."

 CVD is an abbreviation for Cardiovascular disease, also called heart disease.

 Pull in those abdominal muscles while sitting.
 The stronger your core is, the less back pain you'll have.
-Do exercises to strengthen the muscles that support your back.
-Besides your abdominal muscles, include exercises to strengthen your pelvic area, hips and back.
+Do exercises to strengthen the muscles that support your back besides your abdominal muscles, including exercises to strengthen your pelvic area, hips, and back.

 87% of young people have back pain.
 The other 13% have no computer.

 Do You Concentrate on Your Sitting Position While at the Computer?